SkyPHP/skyphp/README.md

 ## System Requirements

+- A web server (tested with Apache 2)
 - PHP 5.4
 - PHP PDO module (optional) -- for database support (tested with PgSQL and MySQL)
 - PHP Memcache module (optional) -- for memcached support